Commercial Refrigerator Guide: Types, Features & Costs

 While professional servicing is essential, some basic troubleshooting can help you address minor issues.
 If your refrigerator isn't cooling properly, check the door seals for damage or gaps.
 Ensure the refrigerator isn't placed near heat-producing equipment, which can affect its ability to maintain temperature.
 Consult your refrigerator's manual or contact a professional for more complex problems.
 Browse The Restaurant Warehouse for a wide selection of reliable and efficient commercial refrigerators.

-Save Energy with Commercial Refrigeration
+Saving Energy with Commercial Refrigeration

 Running a restaurant means keeping food safety top of mind and controlling costs.
 Let's look at how smart refrigeration practices can help you do both.
 Optimizing your commercial refrigeration not only ensures food freshness but also significantly reduces energy consumption, saving you money on utility bills.

-Proper Installation and Ventilation
+Proper Installation and Ventilation for Efficiency

 First things first: proper installation.
 It's tempting to cram equipment into any available space, but think twice before positioning your refrigeration units near ovens or other heat-producing equipment.
 This forces them to work harder, driving up energy use.
 Consult with refrigeration experts or check your equipment manuals for ventilation guidelines to ensure adequate airflow around the unit.
 This seemingly small step can make a big difference in your energy bills.

-Smart Usage
+Smart Usage Habits That Save Energy

 How you use your refrigerator daily impacts energy efficiency, too.
 Avoid overstocking.
 While it might seem efficient to pack your freezer full, restricted airflow makes the system work harder and can lead to uneven cooling.
 Organize your refrigerator and freezer space for optimal airflow and easy access to items.
 This not only saves energy but also helps maintain food quality.
 Regularly check door seals for damage and ensure they close tightly to prevent cold air from escaping.

-Energy-Efficient Upgrades
+Energy-Efficient Upgrades for Your Refrigerator

 If you're in the market for new equipment, explore energy-efficient models.
 Look for Energy Star certifications and consider the long-term return on investment.
 A higher upfront cost for an energy-efficient unit often pays off through lower operating costs over time.
 Financing options can make these upgrades more manageable.
 Even small changes, like switching to LED lighting inside your units, can contribute to energy savings.

-Find the Best Deals on Commercial Refrigerators
+Finding the Best Deals on Commercial Refrigerators

 Finding the right commercial refrigerator at the right price is crucial for any restaurant.
 Let's explore some ways to snag the best possible deals.